If you are considering getting life insurance in your 40’s, you may be wondering— is it too late? Is it too expensive? Is it even necessary?

 So, how much does life insurance for adults’ cost?

 Here are some examples of how much you might pay for coverage in your 40’s.
-Please remember that every insurer calculates premium rates differently and every applicant is unique.
+Please remember that every insurer and life insurance company calculates premium rates differently and every applicant is unique.
 Therefore, these ‘generic’ quotes might not be accurate for you.
 If you want to find out the true cost, the best way is to compare quotes from different providers.

 Premiums for females are generally 10-15% lower than those for males.
 Smokers, on the other hand, pay anywhere between two to five times the non-smoker rates.